Welcome to today's edition of the Rush 24-7 podcast.

 What do you think these insurgents have been trying for all this time?

-And with other examples such as that that we could cite with the mainstream media now just not seeing things and not getting it.
+And I'll tell you what, with as horrendous and outrageously incorrect as the post-Katrina reporting in New Orleans was, and with other examples such as that that we can cite, with the mainstream media now just not seeing things and not getting it.

-And remember, the bias is not so much how they report and what they report, it's also what they leave out, what to them is not news.
+And remember, the bias is not so much how they report and what they report, it's also what they leave out.

-So it's it's a combination of things.
+So it's a combination of things.

-When they take what and and by the same token, they'll take Calypso Lewis event and make it the biggest thing that ever happened.
+I just am loath to trust them when they take what, and by the same token, they'll take Calypso Louis' event and make it the biggest thing that ever happened.

-Now I asked you on Friday, I asked you to make a bet.
+Now, I asked you on Friday, I asked you to make a bet.

-In the Iraqi elections or at the millions more march.
+In the Iraqi elections or at the Millions More March?

 And guess what?

-There were thousands at the millions more march, and that's not and that's not tens of thousands, and that's not hundreds of thousands, and that's not a million.
+And that's not tens of thousands, and that's not hundreds of thousands, and that's not a million.

-It was a very, very small turnout, and yet that gets a lot of ink as well, and in fact, is given more credence and more meaning and more substance than the constitutional vote in Iraq yesterday.
+And in fact, is given more credence and more meaning and more substance than the constitutional vote in Iraq yesterday.

 So I ask you to think about this to the Democrats and to the left in this country.